psr-7/psr-7.github.io/index.md

 ### Value Objects

 #### What are Value Objects?
-Objects without explicit identity.
-20 ikea coffee cups anyone?
+Objects without explicit identity. e.g.: 20 ikea coffee cups

 #### Is this my coffee or yours?
 Yes.